logiqai/docs/deploying-logiq/deploying-logiq-eks-on-aws-using-cloudformation.md

 {% endtab %}
 {% endtabs %}

-**Step 2**: Replace the following variables in the **values.yaml** from step 1 above and proceed to install the LOGIQ stack on your EKS cluster.
+**Step 2**: Replace the following variables in the **values.yaml** from step 1 above and proceed to install the Apica Ascent stack on your EKS cluster.

 1. `awsServiceEndpoint`: https://s3.\<aws-region>.amazonaws.com
 2. `s3_bucket`: S3 bucket name